Keshbel/Keshbel/README.md

 I am a Unity Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Russia.

+- :video_game: I love playing and learning new video games.

+- 🎓 I have a bachelor's degree in information technology and networking in the media industry.

 - :zap: In my free time I work on home projects and improve my development and programming skills.

 <!--